 As you can see from the above - investors can use DeFi protocols to do a huge number of things and this list is always growing as more projects launch.
 But how do you use DeFi to make money or earn crypto?

 Well, a number of ways.
 You can use dexes to make money the same way you would from centralized exchanges like Binance and Coinbase - by selling, swapping and buying different cryptocurrencies.

 Many of the cryptocurrencies used in DeFi use proof-of-stake blockchain networks - for example, the Binance Smart Chain that hosts PancakeSwap or Polygon.
 In the Binance Smart Chain example, investors can stake BNB to become a delegator and are rewarded with transaction fees on the blockchain in return for validating transactions.
 There are now dedicated DeFi staking protocols like Lido and Marinade Finance that make this easier than ever.

 One of the key ways investors make money is by providing liquidity to various DeFi liquidity pools.
 DeFi protocols need these liquidity pools to function - otherwise investors using them wouldn’t be able to easily trade, sell, buy or borrow crypto assets.
 When you provide liquidity to a given DeFi protocol - you’re rewarded with a share of the transaction fees related to the pool you’ve invested in.
-This might be in the form of the crypto you provide, but more often than not it’s now provided in the form of liquidity pool tokens, a specific kind of governance or reward token you can sell or invest elsewhere.
+This might be in the form of the crypto you provide, but more often than not it’s now provided in the form of liquidity pool tokens, a specific kind of governance or reward token you can stake or invest elsewhere.
 This is known as liquidity mining.
 Popular examples of liquidity mining include: